Our blogs

 • The best way to do this is to simply have someone in your home quiz you with questions like (8 + 6, 6 + 5, 3 + 8, 5 + 9, etc)

-Keep working through the Maths and Spelling Training.
-As you know, we set weekly challenges that are linked to the learning that takes place in school.
-As an extra feature, the maths and spelling training sections will provide a tailored challenge for your child to practise skills, facts and words that they find difficult.
-Once your challenges have been completed, use this feature for challenge in both spelling and maths.
+Do not forget to keep using this extra feature: the maths and spelling training sections will provide a tailored challenge for your child to practise skills, facts and words that they find difficult.
+Once your challenges have been completed, use this feature to challenge yourself in both spelling and maths.

 Spend some time training so the program can learn the skills your child needs to work on and practise.